 - Wear loose-fitting clothing and a wide-brimmed hat when in the sun

 - Drink plenty of water, particularly in hot weather.
-Keeping your water intake up prevents dehydration and maintains healthy kidneys and bladder, and a healthy body helps to support healthy skin.
+Keeping your water intake up prevents dehydration and maintains a healthy bladder and kidneys; a healthy body helps to support healthy skin

 Temporary tattoos – know the facts

 Temporary tattoos, or henna tattoos, can be a fun way to decorate your skin while letting your hair down on a beach holiday.
 But before you choose which pattern or symbol to go for, beware that so-called “black henna” tattoos can cause painful short and long-term damage to your skin.

 The truth is that true henna extract is orange-red in colour.
 “Black henna” tattoos are not henna at all, but are mixed with a chemical called PPD (paraphenylene diamine) which is banned for this kind of direct use on skin under the Cosmetics Directive and can be very harmful to your skin.
 Whilst PPD is used safely as an ingredient in hair colorants, when applied directly to the skin at the high concentration needed in a tattoo it can trigger a painful allergic reaction called ‘contact dermatitis’.
 The area to which PPD is applied can flare up and leave you with a swollen, sore, red rash.
 Not the look you were after!